20 Advantages And Disadvantages Of Google Slides

 4. Web-based (No Software Required)

-While most of the popular presentation programs require you to download and install software, Google Slides is web-based, which means you don’t need to install anything.
-All you need is a web browser and an internet connection.
-That means there are no compatibility issues, and you can use Google Slides on any computer, regardless of the operating system.
+Most presentation programs require you to download and install software.
+Google Slides, on the other hand, is web-based.
+You only need a web browser and an internet connection.
+This eliminates compatibility problems and allows use on any computer, regardless of the operating system.

 5. Easy Accessibility

-As Google Slides is web-based, it’s easy to access from anywhere.
-You can simply go to the website and log in with your Google account.
-Since there is no device restriction, you can access your presentations without any restrictions (even from smart TVs).
-This is very convenient, especially if you need to make changes or present your slides while you’re on the go.
+As Google Slides is web-based, you can access it from anywhere.
+Just go to the website and log in with your Google account.
+There’s no device restriction, so you can view your presentations even from smart TVs.
+This is very convenient, especially if you need to make changes or present slides while on the go.

 6. Export/Import in Multiple Formats